anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 In Visual Studio Code, open the folder containing the project.

 Use 'ctrl + shift + p' then select 'Interpreter' and select your python installation.
-See image below.
+See images below.

 <img width="1920" height="1008" alt="image" src="https://github.com/user-attachments/assets/d36c9456-5d20-413f-8517-b6e21a2e3196" />